 In this scenario, the rights under the arbitration awards gave Minerology a proprietary right to claim damages from the state.
 The state, by negating the awards, has effectively expropriated a proprietary interest held by Minerology.

 Expropriation of property is a hallmark of tyrannical governments.
 Property rights are inextricably tied to individual liberty and limited government.
-As United States founding father John Adams and second president John Adams famously said: “Property must be secured or liberty cannot exist.”
+As United States founding father and second president John Adams famously said: “Property must be secured or liberty cannot exist.”
 This is because an economic system that respects the right to own property and enforce property rights against others tends to strengthen individual autonomy and independence from the state.

 The government’s move is without justification.
 The arguments in favour of the Bill have been to suggest that schools would be shut and nurses put out of work to pay a damages bill of $30 billion.
 But Palmer himself asserts that he has not claimed that amount and the hearing to determine damages was scheduled to take place in November 2020.